studersi/test-4/tutorial-8/README.md

 ```

-So again, a big deal of false positives disappeared because of a bunch of exclusions for a score of 60.
-For this tuning round, we'll tackle the lone request at 10 and the cluster at 8 allowing us to reduce the anomaly threshold to 10 afterwards, which is already quite low.
+So again, a great deal of the false positives disappeared because of a bunch of exclusions for a score of 60.
+For this tuning round, we'll tackle the lone request at 10 and the cluster at 8, allowing us to reduce the anomaly threshold to 10 afterwards, which is already quite low.

 ```bash